The 95th Bomb Wing

 therefore must have represented an aircraft assigned, or

-SAC aircraft became rather plain until the introduction of the
+disappeared SAC aircraft became rather plain until the

-looking B-36D parked on the ramp at Biggs.
-Contrary to
+plain looking B-36D parked on the ramp at Biggs.

-what the caption reads the aircraft in the foreground is a
+Contrary to what the caption reads the aircraft in the

-scratched out the serial number from the negative.
-(USAF)
+pesky censor has scratched out the serial number from the

 A B-36D passing over the

 this one has various oil streaks and stains.
-"You must
+"You

-remember, a radial does not leak.
-It just marks its
+must remember, a radial does not leak.
+It just marks

-late in the B-36's career, the belly is white, the SAC band is
+is late in the B-36's career, the belly is white, the SAC

-carried on both sides of the nose, the 95th emblem on the
+band is carried on both sides of the nose, the 95th emblem

-right and the SAC patch on the left.
-The leading edge of
+on the right and the SAC patch on the left.
+The

-the jet intake is painted in the squadron color also.
+leading edge of the jet intake is painted in the squadron

 B-36J 52-2827 prior to her retirement flight on February 12, 1959.
 That flight was to the Greater Southwest Airport in Fort Worth, Texas.
 She was to remain in Fort Worth, shuttled about to various locations until finally going (by truck) to the Pima Air & Space Museum in Tucson during the summer of 2005.
 (Larry Payne)

-827 is now on display at the Greater Southwest Airport in
+now on display at the Greater Southwest Airport in Fort

 sometime after this that the airplane picked up the name "The City of Fort Worth",